-ction, a huge gain.
+ck for a simple "movi ction, a huge gain.

-on't hit it (Netware 4/5 uses this method but it's spinlocks d this and the code is writtne to handle it.
-The most obvious behavior was that cache inconsistencies would occur randomly. lock to signal that the piplines are no longer invalid and the buffers n the behavior Linus describes on a hardware analyzer, BUT N SYSTEMS THAT WERE PPRO AND ABOVE.
+d this and the code is writtne to handle it.
+The most obvious behavior was that cache inconsistencies would occur randomly. lock to signal that the piplines are no longer invalid and the buffers nting out a possible misconception in his proposed exploit.
+Regarding inus posted, Erich replied:

+N SYSTEMS THAT WERE PPRO AND ABOVE.
 I guess the BSD st still be on older Pentium hardware and that's why they don't can bite in some cases.